Saboor-Hussain/Smart-Campus/README.md

 4. Launch the project in a web browser to interact with its features.

-## Contributions

-Contributions to SmartCampus are welcome!
-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
-Please refer to our [Contribution Guidelines](CONTRIBUTING.md) for more details.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the MIT License.
 You are free to modify and distribute the code, subject to the terms of the license.

----

-Explore the SmartCampus website, built with a blend of HTML, CSS, JSP, and MySQL technologies.
-Empower your educational journey with a user-friendly interface and convenient access to resources.
-Dive into learning and collaboration at [SmartCampus](https://github.com/your-username/SmartCampus).